Kuly14/Config/README.md

 # Config

 ## Vim

-You also have to install [Plug](https://github.com/junegunn/vim-plug)
+For this .vimrc to work you will also have to install [Plug](https://github.com/junegunn/vim-plug)